Justin Turner Player Props: Red Sox vs. Giants

 Justin Turner At The Plate

-- Among qualified hitters, he ranks 17th in batting average, while his on-base percentage ranks 29th and he is 35th in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 17th, his on-base percentage ranks 31st, and he is 38th in the league in slugging.

-- Turner enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .278 with one homer.
+- In 71.7% of his 99 games this season, Turner has picked up at least one hit.
+He's also had 33 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.